andres-leon/wireless-water-detector/README.md

 ## Circuit Diagram
 ![alt text](schematic.png "Diagram")
 ### Circuit Explanation
 The battery powers the TPL5110 and the Pololu switch directly.
 The TPL is the timer that will wake up the ESP (by sending an ON signal to the Pololu switch which then turns on the ESP) at specific intervals to read the battery voltage and send an MQTT message with its status (voltage % and raw ADC value as well as the previous and current sensor status).
-Right now I have it set to run every 90 minutes or so.
+The TPL triggers every 90 minutes or so.
-The Pololu switch reads the status of the porbes and turns the ESP on if the sensor probes signal closes (water or something else makes contact with the probes and closes the circuit).
+The Pololu switch reads the status of the probes and starts the ESP if the sensor probes signal closes (water or something else makes contact with the probes and closes the circuit).

-The ESP's ADC pin is 1 volt so I use the 1m ohm and 220k ohm resistors to divide the voltage to lessa than 1v before it is read by the ADC.
+The ESP's ADC pin is rated for 1 volt.
+A 1m ohm and 220k ohm resistors are used to divide the voltage to less than 1v before it is read by the ADC.
 (More at https://learn.adafruit.com/using-ifttt-with-adafruit-io/wiring#battery-tracking)

 When the ESP's sketch is done it sends a signal to the DONE pin of both the TPL and the Pololu circuits, causing them to cut power to the ESP.

 When dormant, the whole project draws about 8 micro amps.
 When the EPS is turned on the sketch takes about 10 seconds to run and consumes an average of about 82 milliamps.

 ## Potential for more battery savings
 As previously stated, the sensor as is should run for about 2439 hours or around 101 days and 15 hours with a 2500 mAh Lipo battery.
 However it may last a lot longer than 100 days if I update my code to send the MQTT notifications every x number of times it wakes up.
 The variable `counter_limit_wakeup`, which is set to 1 by default, controls this.
-The TPL has a maximum delay of 2 hours, but I don't need to check the battery voltage that often.
+When it wakes up, the ESP will increase an internal counter and then go right back to sleep if the `counter_limit_wakeup` hasn't been reached, thus not spending energy turning wifi or sending any data.
+When the counter reaches `counter_limit_wakeup` then it will send go through the whole sketch.
+The TPL has a maximum delay of 2 hours, but it's not really needed to check the battery voltage that often.
 I can set `counter_limit_wakeup = 6;` an the sensor will send the message every 12 times it runs, thus sending the notification twice per day.
 Setting it to `counter_limit_wakeup = 12;` will send the notification about once every 24 hours.
 However, since I am still testing the system, I am not using this feature yet and so it's set to 1.
+Of course the `counter_limit_wakeup` is ignored if the ESP detects water present.

 ## Soldering and Programming the Barebones Board
 The following video shows how to solder the ESP to the plate and how to program it using the Arduino IDE: https://www.youtube.com/watch?v=O2SSyfP6OM0